dayanruben/swift-android-examples/README.md

 # Swift Android Examples

-This repository contains example applications that demonstrate how to use Swift with Android development using the [Swift SDK for Android](https://swift.org/install).
-Each example showcases different integration patterns and use cases for Swift on Android.
+This repository contains example applications that demonstrate how to use the [Swift SDK for Android](https://swift.org/install).
+Each example showcases different integration patterns for Swift on Android.

 ## Available Examples